jackyliang/Drexel-Shaft-Protection/README.md

 		  	File "/usr/local/lib/python2.7/site-packages/mechanize/_mechanize.py", line 524, in select_form
 		    	raise FormNotFoundError("no form matching "+description)
 		mechanize._mechanize.FormNotFoundError: no form matching nr 1

+2. If this is a new quarter, you will first need to manually update your registration information.
+Fortunately, can access this page even before your registration ticket.
+This application WILL NOT WORK if you do not do that first.

 ### What I used to develop Drexel Shaft Protection